finbourne/insights-sdk-java/sdk/docs/AccessEvaluationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AccessEvaluationsApi apiInstance = apiFactory.build(AccessEvaluationsApi.class);

         AccessEvaluationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(AccessEvaluationsApi.class);
         String id = "id_example"; // String | The identifier of the access evaluation to obtain the log for. try {
+            // uncomment the below to set overrides at the request level
+            // AccessEvaluationLog result = apiInstance.getAccessEvaluationLog(id).execute(opts);

             AccessEvaluationLog result = apiInstance.getAccessEvaluationLog(id).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {